CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

 .. note::

     * If an FK with the same index column differing only in *deduplicate level* already exists, it cannot be duplicated.
-    * Even if duplicate indexes are allowed, if there is a Primary key or Unique Index with the same configuration, duplicate indexes are not created.
+    * If columns of index includes a primary key or unique index, indexes that differ only in the deduplicate level can't be created.
+(Even if duplicate indexes are allowed.)
     * You cannot change the *deduplicate level* of an index with the ALTER INDEX REBUILD statement.
 If necessary, delete the index and recreate it.